Nigel McCulloch

+Nigel Simeon McCulloch, KCVO (born 17 January 1942) is an Anglican cleric who held high offices from 1978 until he retired as Bishop of Manchester in 2013.

 Early life

-McCulloch was born and brought up in Crosby, Liverpool.
-He was educated at Liverpool College and studied theology at Selwyn College, Cambridge.
-He trained for the priesthood at Cuddesdon College, Oxford.
+McCulloch was born and brought up in Crosby, Merseyside.
+He was educated at Liverpool College, studied theology at Selwyn College, Cambridge, and trained for the priesthood at Cuddesdon College, Oxford.

+Career

 He was ordained in Chester Cathedral in 1966 and served as a curate in the large urban parish of Ellesmere Port from 1966 to 1971.
 He was chaplain to Christ's College, Cambridge, from 1970 to 1973 and was also the Director of Studies in Theology there until 1975.
 He also served as Diocesan Missioner in the Diocese of Norwich from 1973 to 1978.
-He was appointed Archdeacon of Sarum and rector of the city-centre church of St Thomas’s in the Diocese of Salisbury in 1978.
+He was appointed Archdeacon of Sarum and rector of the city-centre church of St Thomas in Salisbury in 1978.

-Bishop

 In 1986, McCulloch was appointed as the suffragan Bishop of Taunton in the Diocese of Bath and Wells.
 He was ordained and consecrated a bishop (thereby taking up his suffragan See) on 29 January 1986, by Robert Runcie, Archbishop of Canterbury, at Gloucester Cathedral.
 In 1992 he was translated to be the diocesan Bishop of Wakefield.
+He was appointed Bishop of Manchester in August 2002, taking up duties later that year, and was installed in February 2003.
+He retired on his 71st birthday (17 January 2013).

 He was appointed Lord High Almoner to Elizabeth II in 1997 and took his seat in the House of Lords in 1997.
-He is also Chairman of the West Yorkshire Ecumenical Council and Chairman of the Police Standards Committee for West Yorkshire.
+He is also chairman of the West Yorkshire Ecumenical Council and chairman of the Police Standards Committee for West Yorkshire.

-McCulloch was the national Chairman of the Council for Christians and Jews (CCJ) from 2008 to 2015.
+McCulloch was the national chairman of the Council for Christians and Jews (CCJ) from 2008 to 2015.
 He is also the Chairman of the Legislative Group charged with bringing proposals to the Church of England’s General Synod regarding women becoming bishops while also enabling those opposed to this to retain an honoured place within the church.

-McCulloch was elected as Chair of the GM Faith & Community Leaders Group and also the elected representative of the Faith Communities on the Greater Manchester Forum.
+McCulloch was elected as chair of the Greater Manchester Faith & Community Leaders Group and also the elected representative of the Faith Communities on the Greater Manchester Forum.
 He has been active in the Scout Movement, latterly as a County Chairman in Somerset and County President in Yorkshire.
-He has recently been a member of the Select Committee reviewing the BBC Charter.
-Author of several books, a former columnist for The Times and a frequent broadcaster, he is the Church of England’s senior spokesman on communication issues.
+He was a member of the Select Committee reviewing the BBC Charter.
+Author of several books, a former columnist for The Times and a frequent broadcaster, he is the Church of England's senior spokesman on communication issues.
 Since 2002 he has been the National Chaplain to the Royal British Legion.

-His wife Celia is descended from 11 successive generations of Irish clergy.
-Their wedding in 1974 was featured on the John Betjeman documentary A Passion for Churches.
-On 28 June 2008 she became the first member of the Church of England to be ordained a priest by her own husband.
-They have two grown-up daughters, Kathleen and Lizzie, and one grandson, Sebastian.
+In education, McCulloch has been a governor of Marlborough College, and then of Huddersfield University while he was Bishop of Wakefield.
+He is chair of the board of governors at the University of Bolton, which is within the area of his Manchester diocese.